TNO-ropt/ropt-everest/usage/running.md

 Here, within the `if __name__ == "__main__":` block, we first suppress warnings that Everest might produce.
-These warnings are generally intended for end-users and are typically not relevant during the development of a custom `run_plan` function.
+These warnings are generally intended for end-users and are typically not relevant during the development of a custom `run` function.
 We then execute the `run_everest` function, passing the path to the configuration file and to the script file.